kfkaplan/igrins_observability/README.md

 Should be compatible with any OS that can run python and DS9 from a command line.

-Successfully tested on Mac OS 10.6.8, 10.9.4, 10.11.5, 10.12.1, and 10.12.6.
+Successfully tested on Mac OS 10.15.7.
-Works on Linux, tested successfully on Ubuntu.
+Most likely works on Linux.
 I have seen it work on Windows but am not exactly sure how to set it up (e-mail me if you have done this)

 ## Requirements
 * DS9, callable from the command line.
-The best version to currently use is the DS9 Version 7.6 http://ds9.si.edu/ (also works fine for some versions of DS9 7.2-7.4, but I have seen 7.4 this cause issues for some people, this is solved by using the 7.6)
+The best version to currently use is the DS9 Version 8.2.1 http://ds9.si.edu/ (also might work fine for older versions)
 * XPA for allowing commands to be given to DS9 from the command line
-* Python 2.7 (untested on other versions)
+* Python 3 (might work in 2 but not guarantee)
 * pyds9 (http://hea-www.harvard.edu/RD/pyds9/)
-* Scipy
-* Matplotlib
+* astroquery (optional but reccomended)

 ## Version Notes

+### (April 2021) Changes for V1.8
+* Updated code to make it compatible with Python 3.
+It probably will no longer work in Python 2.

 ### (May 2018) Changes for V1.7
 * Switched from custom DS9 XPA commands to using pyds9 (http://hea-www.harvard.edu/RD/pyds9/).
 For the code to run now, you need to install pyds9 on your system.
 Switching to pyds9 increases compatibility with newer operating systems.